WedLinker Developer Guide

 Saving data

-1. Upon booting up WedLinker and the contact/address/task list is not as per expected, open the docs folder where WedLinker.jar is stored.
+1. Upon booting up WedLinker and the contact/wedding/tag/task list is not as per expected, open the data folder where WedLinker stores data.

 The terminal from where WedLinker.jar is launched should log where the file is corrupted.